A complete guide to Air Source Heat Pumps

-How much will an Air Source Heat Pump cost?
+How much does a Heat Pump cost?

 Air Source Heat Pump maintenance

-Heat Pump systems typically come with a warranty of two to three years, although each manufacturer differs.
+Heat Pump installation systems typically come with a warranty of two to three years, although each manufacturer differs.
 Many manufacturers also offer optional extensions of warranty for a fee.

 Do I need planning permission for an Air Source Heat Pump?